JADESOLA-O/JADESOLA-O/README.md

 She/Her

 ⚡ Fun Fact
-I have a unique background in Data Science and Human Kinetics/Health Education, which fuels my passion for creating innovative healthcare solutions.
+I have a unique background in Data Science and Human Kinetics/Health Education, which fuels my passion for creating innovative solutions.

 💻 Skills
 Programming: Python, SQL